solana-foundation/solana-improvement-documents/proposals/simd-0170-builtin-instruction-cost-and-budget.md

 ## Detailed Design

+1. Retain the existing DEFAULT_COMPUTE_UNITS for builtin programs.
-1. Define Compute Units (CUs) on a per-instruction basis: Each builtin instruction is assigned a predetermined, static CU consumption value, denoted as DEFAULT_BUILTIN_INSTRUCTION_COMPUTE_UNITS, rather than a program-wide allocation.
-When the virtual machine (VM) invokes a builtin instruction, the specified DEFAULT_BUILTIN_INSTRUCTION_COMPUTE_UNITS is consistently deducted from the CU Meter.
+   When the virtual machine (VM) invokes a builtin instruction, the statically defined DEFAULT_COMPUTE_UNITS is consistently deducted from the CU Meter.

 2. Establish a static maximum CU allocation: Define a global compute unit limit of 3,000 CUs, denoted as MAX_BUILTIN_ALLOCATION_COMPUTE_UNIT_LIMIT, to